shiveshchowdary/FashionMNIST/README.md

 |--------|----------|-----------|--------|----------|
 | 0.1541 | 94.40%   | 94.83%    | 94.77% | 94.78%   |

-These results indicate the performance of the best model on different datasets, showcasing promising accuracy and associated metrics.
+These results indicate the performance of the best model on train, test, validation splits, showcasing promising accuracy and associated metrics.